 What do I mean by tell your yoga studio bio?

-By yoga studio bio or story, I mean have it written somewhere, such as your web site or a brochure, or a blog, how your yoga studio came to be and evolved.
+By yoga studio bio or story, I mean to have it written somewhere, such as your website or a brochure, or a blog, how your yoga studio came to be and evolved.
 In my view, telling your story is effective because your loyal yoga students, in some ways, identify with your studio.

 Your studio becomes their studio (if you can create this type of loyalty, then you’re doing very well).
 How do I know this?
 From personal experience.
 I identify and am attached to the yoga studio I frequent.